Badkhal Lake: Renewal Efforts

 The initial renewal efforts were entrusted with the state irrigation department.
 In 2017, they tried to replenish the lake bed by supplying water from the Okhla canal, but it was found to be an unviable option.
 The state government then approached Manav Rachna University in 2018, which prepared a report suggesting that Sewage Treatment Plant (STP) water may be used for the same.
 Afterwards, experts from Indian Institute of Technology-Roorkee were chosen to collect soil samples and conduct infiltration tests on the lake bed.
 They carried out a geo-technical survey of the lake under the Smart Cities Mission and submitted its report a year later.

 A lake revival project worth Rs 79 crore was also taken up in 2018.
 This included the STP project which aims to fill up the lake with regular discharge from the plant to a level of 6 metre in 300 days.
 Worth Rs 30 crore, the project was sanctioned by the state government in November that year.
 But it was reported in October, 2019 that a delay in formal clearances by the Forest Department and the Pollution Control Board had halted all work.

 As of 2019, various other measures are being discussed at the government level to restore the lake, but damaged aquifers, low groundwater level and disturbance of water catchment pathways cast aspersions.
 Environmental experts have called the governments plans a simple renovation, but not a full renewal.

+As of 2025, water levels within the Lake have risen to 7 metres at the deepest point; in the centre.
+An invasive plant species covers the surface of the water, causing evapotranspiration of the water underneath.
+Plans are in place for use of a biological plant eating species to be used to break down the invasive species.